Frequently Asked Questions

 Q: How are teams structured?

 GSUMT sends 3-4 teams to compete in various tournaments throughout the semester.
-There are 8-10 members in each team, led by a pair of co-captains.
+There are 7-10 members in each team, led by a pair of student co-captains.
+Our coaches, with input from captains and the executive board, handle the stacking of each team.

 Q: What is the time commitment?